-How to Determine the Cost of an Annulment in the Philippines?
+How Much is the Cost of Annulment in the Philippines?

-- The Filing Fee - 5 thousand pesos if there are no properties involved (100 U.S. dollars)
+- The Filing Fee as Cost of Annulment in the Philippines is 5 thousand pesos if there are no properties involved (90 U.S. dollars)

 - Sheriff’s Fee